 Rotations and Supervision

-Structured on an individual basis, but centered on the development of outstanding neuropsychological practice skills in a residential rehabilitation environment.
+Structured on an individual basis, but centered on the development of outstanding neuropsychological practice skills in an inpatient rehabilitation environment.
 Opportunities exist in individual and family psychotherapeutic and psychoeducational services, applied and functional neuropsychological and psychological evaluation, collaborative consultation, and staff development.
+Neuropsychological assessment is a strong emphasis of an intern’s training at QLI, with a goal of providing reliable, valid, and useful information to residents, families, and clinical staff.
 Supplemental training opportunities include experiences in cognitive, psychological, speech/language, and neuropsychological assessment, family systems work, curriculum development, and vocational development.
-Additionally, experience in collaboration within a relatively "flat" interdisciplinary system is available, working with the variety of disciplines found within this active rehabilitation setting.
-Primary internship supervision is provided by Dr. Jeff Snell, Director of Internship Training, and Dr. Wendy Sully, with a minimum of two hours weekly individual supervision and one hour weekly of group supervision.
-Additional secondary supervision is provided by Dr. Kiely Madhavan.
-Based on agency need and intern interests, a variety of additional clinical supervision opportunities with other professionals exist in gaining a comprehensive understanding of rehabilitation.
+Additionally, experience in working within a relatively "flat" interdisciplinary system is present throughout this organization, working collaboratively with the variety of disciplines found within this active rehabilitation setting.
+Primary internship supervision is provided by Dr. Jeff Snell, Director of Internship Training, and Dr. Kathy Dervin, with a minimum of two hours weekly individual supervision and two hours weekly of group supervision or other individual supervision.
+Additional secondary supervision is provided by Dr. Wendy Sully.
+Based on agency need and intern interests, a variety of additional clinical supervision opportunities with other professionals and disciplines exist at QLI, with a goal of gaining a more comprehensive understanding of rehabilitation.

 After a job offer has been completed, all employees are required to obtain a pre-employment drug screen through Comp Choice and a Criminal Background check will be completed with Secured Data.
-A positive drug screen, a serious misdemeanor or felony will disqualify the candidate and the job offer will be withdrawn.
+A positive drug screen for any substance that is illegal in the state of Nebraska will disqualify the candidate and the job offer will be withdrawn.
+Within the criminal background check results, a serious misdemeanor or felony will disqualify the candidate and the job offer will be withdrawn.